vc3-project/vc3-docs/creating_sphinx_documentation.md

 # Integrating it with Readthedocs

-Since the above is only be seen by yourself, unless you have a web server to put your files to, you can integrate sphinx with readthedocs, the advantage of this is that:
+Since the above can only be seen by yourself, unless you have a web server to put your files at, you can integrate sphinx with readthedocs, the advantage of this is that:

 - Documentation is regenerated with each git push
 - So, if a new class is added to an already existing module, this will be updated without any manual update.